nationalarchivesusar/courts/JIS-SPEC-v1.md

 - `rejected`: the claim is not a person or cannot be used;
 - `superseded`: replaced by a corrected claim.

-An Arrest may point to either `subject_person_id` or `subject_identity_claim_id`, enforced by a database check constraint requiring exactly one.
-Background checks by Roblox UserId exclude unresolved claims.
+An Arrest points to either `subject_person_id` or `subject_identity_claim_id`, enforced by a database check constraint requiring exactly one.
+An arresting officer, when the source identifies one, points to either `arresting_actor_id` or `arresting_identity_claim_id`; both may be null only when the source contains no officer identity.
+Background checks by Roblox UserId exclude unresolved subject claims.
 Merging two different Roblox UserIds is prohibited.
-Correcting an incorrectly attributed record requires a review decision, a new provenance assertion, and an audit event.
+Correcting an incorrectly attributed subject or officer requires a review decision, a new provenance assertion, and an audit event.

 ### 7.3 Username handling